First detection of tracks of radon progeny recoils by MIMAC: Radon progeny recoils origin and signature

 \item[3) Cathode events] As mentioned before in the case of RPR volume events, each daughter nucleus produced in the drift electric field is collected on the cathode surface.
 Moreover, radon isotopes from the detector gas can also be fixed on the cathode surface by adsorption.
-Then, at the cathode surface there is an accumulation of radon progeny events.
+At the cathode surface there is an accumulation of radon progeny events.
 While an \ag-decay occurs at the cathode surface, there are two cases to consider: i)~if the \ag-particle is emitted in the direction of the gas volume, as mentioned before, the ionization energy deposition saturates the preamplifier, ii)~if the $\alpha$-particle is absorbed in the matter, only the recoil of the daughter nucleus is detected.
-The recoils of the daughter nuclei from \Nucl{Rn}{222} and \Nucl{Rn}{220} progeny have kinetic energies from 100 to 170~keV, as shown in table~\ref{tab:Progeny}, with simulated track lengths in our detector ranging from 650 to 900~\textmu m.
-In addition, there is an important difference between the measurable ionization energy $E_{recoil}^{ioni}$ and the kinetic energy $E_{recoil}^{kin}$ for low energy nuclear recoils defined by the Ionization Quenching Factor ({\it IQF}).
-The {\it IQF} of a nuclear recoil is defined by the ratio of the measured ionization energy $E_{recoil}^{ioni}$ and its kinetic energy $E_{recoil}^{kin}$ or the ionization energy released by an electron of the same kinetic energy.
-This factor decreases rapidly with decreasing kinetic energies of nuclear recoils.
-It depends on the mass of the nuclear recoil and on the gas and pressure, as shown in~\cite{Guillaudin2012}.
-In our case, a SRIM simulation gives a {\it IQF} of about 40~\% for a heavy nucleus such as \Nucl{Po}{218} at 100 keV.
-Taking into account this correction from SRIM, the RPR events should release an ionization energy from 38 to 58~keVee as shown in table~\ref{tab:Progeny}.
-In this case, the daughter nuclear recoil is associated with an \ag-particle (plain arrow) passing through the thin mylar cathode and reach the other chamber.
-These events are in coincidence with the other chamber.
-When a RPR recoils in the active volume from a surface \ag-decay, it is collected again at the cathode surface by the drift electric field.
+The recoils of the daughter nuclei from \Nucl{Rn}{222} and \Nucl{Rn}{220} progeny have kinetic energies from 100 to 170~keV, as shown in the table~\ref{tab:Progeny}, with simulated track lengths ranging from 650 to 900~\textmu m.
+In addition, there is an important difference between the measurable ionization energy $E_{recoil}^{ioni}$ and the kinetic energy $E_{recoil}^{kin}$ for low energy NRs defined by the Ionization Quenching Factor ({\it IQF}).
+The {\it IQF} of a NR is defined by the ratio of the measured ionization energy $E_{recoil}^{ioni}$ and its kinetic energy $E_{recoil}^{kin}$ or the ionization energy released by an electron of the same kinetic energy.
+This factor decreases rapidly with decreasing kinetic energies of NRs.
+It depends on the mass of the NR and on the gas and pressure, as shown in~\cite{Guillaudin2012}.
+In our case, a SRIM simulation gives an {\it IQF} of about 40\% for a heavy nucleus such as \Nucl{Po}{218} at 100 keV.
+Taking into account this correction from SRIM, the RPR events should release an ionization energy from 38 to 58~keVee as shown in the table~\ref{tab:Progeny}.
+In this case, the daughter NR is associated with an \ag-particle (plain arrow) passing through the thin mylar cathode and reaching the other chamber.
+These events will be in coincidence for the data analysis.
+When a radon progeny nucleus recoils in the active volume, it is collected again at the cathode surface by the drift electric field.
 Then, at the cathode surface, all the \Nucl{Rn}{222} and \Nucl{Rn}{220} progeny elements are collected.